uncomplicate/neanderthal/articles/getting_started.md

 ## Installation

-1. Add Neanderthal jars to your classpath ([from the Clojars](https://clojars.org/uncomplicate/neanderthal)).
-1a.
-If you are running on Java 9 or higher, you need to enable the `java.base` module.
-Add this to your JVM options (:jvm-opts in leiningen): `"--add-opens=java.base/jdk.internal.ref=ALL-UNNAMED"`.
-2. To use the native engine: install Intel's MKL on your system following [Native Engine Requirements](#the-native-library-used-by-neanderthals-native-engine)).
+1. To use the native engine: install Intel's MKL on your system following [Native Engine Requirements](#the-native-library-used-by-neanderthals-native-engine).
-3. To use the GPU engine: install the drivers and a CUDA and/or OpenCL platform software provided by the vendor of your graphic card (you probably already have that; see [GPU Engine Requirements](#gpu-drivers-for-the-gpu-engine)).
+2. To use the GPU engine: install the drivers and a CUDA and/or OpenCL platform software provided by the vendor of your graphic card (you probably already have that; see [GPU Engine Requirements](#gpu-drivers-for-the-gpu-engine)).

 ### With Leiningen